Rescue of Roger Mallinson and Roger Chapman: Submersible and the crew

 Pisces III had sunk once before, during trials in Vancouver Bay in 1971.
-Peter Messervy of Vickers Oceanics, who would lead the rescue team after the 1973 accident, was one of the pilots who were rescued by the Canadian Defense Ministry submersible SDL-1.
+Peter Messervy of Vickers Oceanics, who would lead the rescue team after the 1973 accident, was one of the pilots who was rescued by the Canadian Defence Ministry submersible SDL-1.

 The Pisces III submersible was crewed by 28-year-old pilot Roger Chapman, a former Royal Navy submariner, and 35-year-old engineer and senior pilot Roger Mallinson.
 Chapman had been invalided out of the Royal Navy due to less-than-perfect eyesight.
-Both men were married.